sghf/docs.opensvc.com/source/howto.getting.started.rst

               `- sync#i0        ...O./.. <span class="up">up</span>         rsync svc config to nodes
     </pre>

 Service svc1 is now running on node ``demo2``.
-Service relocation operational is easy as that.
+Service relocation is easy as that.

 Now, what happens if we try to start our service on ``demo1`` while already running on ``demo2`` ? ::

         node1:/ # om svc1 start --local
-        node1.svc1.ip#0        checking 192.168.121.42 availability
+        node1.svc1.ip#0        checking 5.196.34.135 availability
         node1.svc1           E start aborted due to resource ip#0 conflict node1.svc1             skip rollback start: no resource activated